Cab Calloway School of the Arts: History

 The building that currently houses Cab Calloway is the former location of Wilmington High School.
 Cab was established in 1992 by a group of parents who wanted their children to have an arts-centered education; for the first six years, Cab existed as Red Clay's Creative and Performing Arts Middle School, offering sixth and seventh grades and operating out of an empty wing of Wilmington High.
 When Wilmington closed in 1999 due in part to decreasing enrollment, Cab took up residence in the rest of the school and expanded into the 6-12 institution it is today.
 In homage to Wilmington, Cab kept the words "Wilmington High" on the building near the entrance to honor its historic ties to the community.
 The school changed its name to Cab Calloway in 1993 as a tribute jazz singer and actor Cab Calloway's prolific career as well as a nod to the fact that he lived in nearby Hockessin in his old age.

 The class of 2005 was the first to use the three-tiered diploma system, which would rank graduate degrees as "basic", "standard", or "distinguished", a controversial plan under Governor Ruth Ann Minner meant to standardize the school to better fit No Child Left Behind.
 When students, parents, faculty, and lawmakers criticized the three-tier system, it was reduced to a two-tier system, until the idea was abandoned altogether in 2005.

 School symbols

 CCSA's fight song is "Minnie the Moocher" by Cab Calloway despite its many references to drugs and prostitution.
 The school colors are silver, black, and purple and the mascot is The Spirit, though CCSA does not have athletics.
-CCSA students who want to participate in sports are able to join teams offered by the Charter School of Wilmington, who they share a building with.
+CCSA students who want to participate in sports are able to join teams offered by the Charter School of Wilmington, whom they share a building with.